knpuniversity/symfony4/sfcasts/upgrade-sf5/lint-container.md

 And... oh!
 Woh!
 This is a perfect example!

 > Invalid definition for service `nexy_slack.client`.
-Argument one of
+Argument 1 of
 > `Nexy\Slack\Client` accepts a Psr `ClientInterface`, `HttpMethodsClient` passed.

 Apparently the container is configured to pass the wrong type of object to this